aws-amplify/docs/docs/lib/restapi/fragments/flutter/getting-started/30_initapi.md

-To initialize the Amplify Auth and API categories you call `Amplify.addPlugin()` method for each category.
+To initialize the Amplify API category you call `Amplify.addPlugin()` method for each category.
 To complete initialization call `Amplify.configure()`.

 Your code should look like this: